Carmelo Borg Pisani: During World War II

 On 18 May 1942, Borg Pisani volunteered for an espionage mission to Malta, to check British defences and help prepare for the planned Axis invasion of the island (Operation Herkules).
 He disembarked at the Dingli Cliffs in Ras id-Dawwara and transferred all his rations to a cave that he knew well from his youth.
 Unusually inclement weather and a rough sea, however, washed all his possessions away within 48 hours, and he proved unable to climb the cliffs.
 He was forced to wave down a local boat.
 Upon rescue by a British patrol boat, he was brought to the naval hospital RNH Mtarfa.

 There, Borg Pisani was recognized by one of his childhood friends, Cpt.
 Tom Warrington (1912-1994), who denounced him.
 British Intelligence kept him under arrest in a house in Sliema till August.
 He was then transferred to Corradino prison, accused of treason.
 On 12 November 1942, he stood trial under closed doors in front of three judges, headed by Chief Justice of Malta Sir George Borg, and defended by two lawyers.
-His plea that he had renounced British citizenship by returning his passport and acquisition of Italian citizenship (which would have granted him the status of prisoner of war) was not upheld by the military court.
+His plea that he had renounced British citizenship by returning his passport and acquiring Italian citizenship (which would have granted him the status of prisoner of war) was not upheld by the military court.
 On 19 November 1942, Borg Pisani was sentenced to death for espionage, for taking up arms against the Government and forming part of a conspiracy to overthrow the government.

-Borg Pisani's brother, Paulo Borg who was a priest, tried in vain to save Carmelo's life by submitting a petition to the Governor of Malta, John Vereker, 6th Viscount Gort and beseeched him to use the prerogative of mercy, and to reverse the sentence to long-term, or life imprisonment instead of execution.
+Borg Pisani's brother, Paulo Borg, who was a priest, tried in vain to save Carmelo's life by submitting a petition to the Governor of Malta, John Vereker, 6th Viscount Gort and beseeched him to use the prerogative of mercy and to reverse the sentence to long-term or life imprisonment instead of execution.
 The petition for clemency was denied with a note stating that the Governor "sees no reason to interfere with the course of the law".